Rhuck1/City-of-Phoenix-Open-Data-Engineering/README.md

 Choose the **t2.micro** instance type.

 **Steps 3-5**
-Just click next until step 6 is reached.
+Just click next until step 6 is reached...maybe it should be renamed a fourfold path?

 **Step 6: Configure Security Group**
 Now we are going to restrict SSH access on port 22 by selecting My IP under the *Source* column dropdown.
 Then click Add Rule, and in the new row that appears, select PostgreSQL under the *Type* column dropdown as well as selecting My IP under the *Source* column dropdown so we can apply the same rule to port 5432 which is used by the PostgreSQL service.